-Weather, what do you experience as some of your biggest challenges in your photography?
+Weather, what do you experience as some of the biggest challenges in your photography?

-Anthony: weather is indeed one the key success driver in photography but it is only one challenging step among plenty other one!
-Availability is my very first challenge to be honest.
-I am not a professional photographer unfortunately, which means I have to manage my job, family and my endless desire to go out shooting!
+Anthony: the weather is indeed one the key success driver in photography but it is only one challenging step among plenty of other ones!
+Availability is my very first challenge, to be honest.
+I am not a professional photographer, unfortunately, which means I have to manage my job, family, and my endless desire to go out shooting!
 I can’t shoot as much as I would like, so I am always making pretty advanced planning for my shooting.
 I plan some of my images a couple of months (even year) in advance to get the best of it.
 It can sound like crazy, but it helps me to build up a very accurate vision of the image I want to render.

-Anthony: I can’t stay focusing on only one style of photography for sure!
+Anthony: I can’t stay focus on only one style of photography for sure!
 I am jumping to different styles (architecture, astrophotography, seascape, landscape…) depending on my inspiration and objectives.
 Nevertheless, I can say that architecture is my first top subject matter as I can really express freely myself as an artist, mostly by the way of my editing and composition choices.
 Astrophotography is the second area where I am always an eager and enthusiastic photographer.
-Shooting under the milky way is always mind blowing.
-You feel so small when facing the beauty of universe….
-I like the idea to catch up stars located at millions of miles away and to “connect” them to interesting subject.
+Shooting under the milky way is always mind-blowing.
+You feel so small when facing the beauty of the universe….
+I like the idea to catch up stars located millions of miles away and to “connect” them to an interesting subject.

 EWW: Some of your work is in Black and white.
-How do you choose to work in color or black & white with and image?
-What qualities of a black & white image are important to focus on?
+How do you choose to work in color or black & white with an image?
+What qualities of a black & the white image is important to focus on?

-Anthony: as from now, I used mostly B&W for my fine art architectural images; because B&W helps to reinforce the drama I like to create on such images.
+Anthony: as from now, I used mostly B& W for my fine art architectural images; because B& helps to reinforce the drama I like to create on such images.
 Creating those light and shadows make the surrealistic identity of the image I like to render.
-I choose B&W as well because sometimes colors can distract the eyes to the inner sense of a photography.
+I choose B& as well because sometimes colors can distract the eyes to the inner sense of photography.
 B&W can help to focus on the “second reading” you may have when looking to an image.
 So for me, B&W editing is a way of targeting deep emotion….

-EWW: How do you used the social media platforms?
+EWW: How do you use social media platforms?
 If you do use social media, which one(s) work the best for you?

 EWW: Just to wrap up this interview, do you have any final thoughts about you and your work that you think would be important for others to know about?

-Anthony: Photography is an artistic expression of myself, the best way for me to let run free my creativity, without borders, without well establishment of rules, a simple journey towards my creative vision…
+Anthony: Photography is an artistic expression of myself, the best way for me to let run free my creativity, without borders, without good establishment of rules, a simple journey towards my creative vision…

 My photographs are therefore the result of the vision I aim to render, a mix of what I saw on the spot and what I felt during the shooting.
 My aim is to show you my artistic vision rather than the exact truth of the scene I witness.